italiangrid/voms/documentation/sysadmin-guide/3.0.5/index.md

 certificates and SAML assertions used in the Grid environment for authorization purposes.

+This guide is targeted at VOMS service administrators, i.e. people installing and running the VOMS server.
 ## Prerequisites and recommendations <a name="Prereq">&nbsp;</a>

 ### Hardware